President00007/Ryujinx-setup---complete-tutorial-for-Animal-Crossing-New-Horizons/README.md

 ![settings](https://github.com/user-attachments/assets/d21db783-986d-4b6b-ab6a-622e94e85e0b)

 > It'll open a new window
-- From the new window, choose "Add" in the "Game Directories" section, there will be another window and from there you'll have to find your switch games folder.
+- From the new window, choose "Add" in the "Game Directories" section, there will be another window and from there you'll have to find your Switch games folder.
 Once you've found it, single-click on it to select it, and click on "Select folder" below.

 - Do the exact same thing for DLCs and Updates from the "Autoload DLC/Update Directories" section. when you're done, it's gonna look like this: